nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 No upcoming appointments are found.

     * 2a1.
 PhysioPal displays a message indicating no upcoming appointments.

       Use case ends.

 **Use case: UC08 - List all upcoming appointments**

 **MSS**

 1. Physiotherapist requests to list all upcoming appointments
-2. PhysioPal displays a list of all upcoming appointments, ordered by date and time from the closest next appointment.
+2. PhysioPal displays a list of all upcoming appointments, ordered chronologically starting from the soonest upcoming appointment relative to the current time.

     Use case ends.

+**Extensions**

+* 1a.
+No upcoming appointments are found.

+    * 1a1.
+PhysioPal displays a message indicating no upcoming appointments.

+      Use case ends.

 **Use case: UC09 - List upcoming appointments on a specified date**

 **MSS**

 1. Physiotherapist requests to list all upcoming appointments on specified date.
-2. PhysioPal displays a list of upcoming appointments on the specified date, ordered by date and time from the closest next appointment
+2. PhysioPal displays a list of upcoming appointments on the specified date, ordered chronologically starting from the soonest upcoming appointment relative to the current time.

     Use case ends.

 **Extensions**

 * 1a.
-The format for date is wrong
+The format for date is wrong.

     * 1a1.
 PhysioPal requests for correct data.
     * 1a2.
 Physiotherapist enters new data.
     * Steps 1a1-1a2 are repeated until the data entered are correct.

       Use case resumes from step 2.

+* 1b.
+No upcoming appointments are found.

+    * 1b1.
+PhysioPal displays a message indicating no upcoming appointments.

+      Use case ends.

 **Use case: UC10 - Marking payment for appointment as paid**

 **MSS**

-1. Physiotherapist requests to mark payment for an appointment of a client as paid
+1. Physiotherapist requests to mark payment for an appointment of a client as paid.
 2. PhysioPal marks payment status of the appointment as paid and displays a success status message.

    Use case ends.

 **Extensions**

 * 1a.
 Client do not exist.

     * 1a1.
 PhysioPal requests for correct data.
     * 1a2.
 Physiotherapist enters new data.
     * Steps 1a1-1a2 are repeated until the data entered are correct.

       Use case resumes from step 2.

 * 1b.
-The format for date is wrong
+The format for date is incorrect.

     * 1b1.
 PhysioPal requests for correct data.
     * 1b2.
 Physiotherapist enters new data.
-    * Steps 1a1-1a2 are repeated until the data entered are correct.
+    * Steps 1b1-1b2 are repeated until the data entered are correct.

       Use case resumes from step 2.

 * 1c.
-The appointment does not exist
+The appointment does not exist.

     * 1c1.
 PhysioPal displays an error message that no such appointment found.

       Use case ends.

 **Use case: UC11 - Viewing a person**

-**Preconditions**: Client’s name is correctly recorded in PhysioPal.

 **MSS**